Styyx1/Nocturnia-Readme/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
 - Althro for assisting with so many things.
-And allowing me to fork the readme.
 You’re awesome.
-- Chef for the help with the armors and theory crafting random time sinks.
 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
 - Destiny for proofreading the readme and pointing out many errors.
 Also for testing the list and giving helpful suggestion to improve it.
 - Abandoned by Arkay for helping me with Requiem and the addon choices
 - The Animonculory Dev Team.
+- Phoenix for ``Skyrim Modding Essentials`` which this list used as a base
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.